Professional Resume Writing Services Los Angeles (2x Certified)

 The Great Resignation

-One thing has led to another and we have entered the era of “The Great Resignation”.
+One thing has led to another, and we have entered the era of “The Great Resignation”.
 How did we get here?

-There are many layers of problems that have built up to the great resignation.
+There are many layers of problems that have built up to the Great Resignation.
 Perhaps it was a lack of engagement, no sense of purpose, or a desire to belong… Maybe you didn’t find anything optimistic about the company’s future, didn’t feel a sense of productivity, couldn’t give meaning to the company’s mission and vision, or weren’t able to create a sense of connection.

-Our work issues have now resulted in a collective unwillingness to return to work and you want to leave your current position.
+Our work issues have now resulted in a collective unwillingness to return to work, and you want to leave your current position.

 No matter the reason you’re departing, it’s best to head out the door on good terms.
 This is important for you as well as for those you are leaving behind, especially for the person who will fill your role.
 Learning how to prepare to quit your job is an important process.
 Follow the tips below to make your transition smoother and leave on a positive note, so you don’t burn your bridges.